kami104/Debian-shell-scripts/README.md

    - Adds the new user to the sudoers file in ``/etc/sudoers.d/``
    - Disables the password request when the new sudo user executes a sudo command.

-This script can be useful after creater a Debian LXC container or after installing a Debian machine where the only user is root and you want to increase security against bad actors trying to gain access (see [this](https://unix.stackexchange.com/questions/82626/why-is-root-login-via-ssh-so-bad-that-everyone-advises-to-disable-it) and [that](https://www.howtogeek.com/124950/htg-explains-why-you-shouldnt-log-into-your-linux-system-as-root/) for more information).
+This script can be useful after create a Debian LXC container or after installing a Debian machine where the only user is root and you want to increase security against bad actors trying to gain access (see [this](https://unix.stackexchange.com/questions/82626/why-is-root-login-via-ssh-so-bad-that-everyone-advises-to-disable-it) and [that](https://www.howtogeek.com/124950/htg-explains-why-you-shouldnt-log-into-your-linux-system-as-root/) for more information).

 ### You can execute this script as root with the following command:
 ```bash